DIY Yoga Retreat on a Budget - Bali Edition

 - Flight Cost: Stockholm --> Bali = USD $540

 There is no shortage of beautiful places in Bali.
 When choosing a location to do your DIY retreat, it all depends on the type of environment you'd like to be in.
 I ended up in Canggu thinking I'd only stay for a week, but I ended up staying for one month.
 I loved the laid-back environment and its proximity to the beach.

 To be honest, I had no idea where to go for yoga, but I had met a friend a few months before who told me his friend went to Serenity Eco Guesthouse & Yoga and loved it.
 This place ticked all the boxes for me: cheap accomodation, daily classes, free breakfast, pool.
 I stayed here for one month.

 There are so many yoga studios in Bali, and it can be a little bit overwhelming.
 For the sake of straightforwardness, I'm just going to suggest places in Canggu and Ubud.
 Canggu in on the coast, Ubud is more inland.
 They are about an hour apart by taxi.

-If you want palces that offer accomodation and yoga, Serenity Eco (where I stayed) and Yoga Barn in Ubud (slightly more expensive than Serenity) are good options.
-Alternatively, you could choose to stay at a cheap hostel or homestay and buy a weekly or monthy pass to a yoga studio of your choice.
+If you want places that offer accommodation and yoga, Serenity Eco (where I stayed) and Yoga Barn in Ubud (slightly more expensive than Serenity) are good options.
+Alternatively, you could choose to stay at a cheap hostel or homestay and buy a weekly or monthly pass to a yoga studio of your choice.

 I stayed at the cheapest dorm at Serenity.
 Four people per room, no A/C. Shared bathroom.